 The next item I received was this gray and ivory Mark & Graham Colorblock Throw ($49).
 All subscribers received this blanket in one of two colors.
 I honestly would have been happy with either of them, as both options were very neutral.
 It’s very soft, but quite thin, feeling more like a blanket scarf to me than an actual blanket.
 It’s also not particularly large (definitely a blanket for one), which makes me wonder why the heck it retails for almost $50.
 I could see myself reaching for this throw more in the warmer months, when I want something a little more lightweight to cuddle with on the couch.
 But for now, given how brutally cold the winter can get in New England, it’s probably not going to get a ton of use.

 The final lifestyle item I received was this Way of the Will Elevate Essential Oil Set ($31).
 Subscribers were sent either this product, or a Coconut Sugar scented Body Cream.
-I’ve been interested in experimenting more with essential oils, so I feel like I lucked out with this one.
-I’ve started keeping both of these oils, along with some Grapeseed and Avocado Oil, on my nightstand for easy access at bedtime.
-I’ve found that a few drops of Eucalyptus oil along with Peppermint oil massaged onto your temples and chest work wonders for sinus congestion and migraines.
+I had been interested in experimenting more with essential oils as it was, so I feel like I lucked out with this one.
+Since receiving this box I’ve started keeping both of these oils, along with some Grapeseed and Avocado Oil, on my nightstand for easy access at bedtime.
+A few drops of Eucalyptus oil along with Peppermint oil massaged onto your temples and chest work wonders for sinus congestion and migraines.
 The Sweet Orange oil is apparently helpful for stomach cramps and headaches as well, although I haven’t put that one to the test yet.
 Again, I think $31 for two bottles of essential oil is a pretty steep price.
 I would MAYBE pay $15 for this, but definitely not over $30.
 Still, they certainly added value to the box for me.

 As a beauty junkie, I can’t really complain about receiving such a beauty heavy box this season.
 However, most of these products weren’t particularly exiting to me.